ahitrin/SiebenApp/README.md

 ![step9](doc/example9.png)

 Something interesting happens.
 Your current goal has been replaced with a new one.
 It means that nothing stops you from applying for a visa right now.
 Neat!
-Press `t` and `n` to change _view_ again and look what happens behind the scenes.
+Press `t` and `n` one after one to change _view_ again and look what happens behind the scenes.

 ![step10](doc/example10.png)